regar007/react-native-markdown-formatter/README.md

 A **Customizable Library** for rendering Markdown in React Native with native components, working with both iOS & Android.

-Custom markdown for your application is possible now without any regex experince.
+Custom markdown for your application is possible now without any regex learning experince.
 Just follow the simple guidelines shown bellow.

 ## Getting started